 Settings app >> Apps >> Default Apps >> Set defaults by apps

-Now you can mount any ISO file easily and use this Windows feature.
+You can now mount ISO files and use this Windows feature.

-Note: This method has been deprecated as Microsoft has shifted the relevant controls to the Settings app from the legacy Control Panel.
+Note: This method has been deprecated for Windows 10 and 11, as Microsoft has shifted the relevant controls to the Settings app from the Legacy Control Panel.
+However, it is still valid for Windows 7, 8, and 8.1.

 Follow the steps below to add the “Mount” option to the context menu using the Control Panel: